GuilleMartinez/guess-the-pokemon/README.md

-# guess-the-pokemon
+# Who's that Pokémon? 😏
-Pokemon game created for fun
+Simple guessing game where you will have to enter the name of the pokemon.